Stand-With-Crypto/swc-web/docs/Contributing.md

 ## Pull requests

 Maintainers merge pull requests by squashing all commits and editing the commit message if necessary using the GitHub user interface.

+## Inngest schemas

+When creating new functions on Inngest, make sure to export its correct typings to add under Inngest schemas at [Inngest types](../src/inngest/types.ts#L62) so that every Inngest method has type inference, e.g. `createFunction` and `send`.